zmuhls/babylon-redux/README.md

 # Babylon Redux
 ## Prompt Engineering Potential Literature

-Babylon Redux explores the intersection of computational methods and literary creativity, reimagining Jorge Luis Borges' The Library of Babel through interactive webtext experiments.
-Employing mixed methods of prompt engineering, the project draws from the Oulipo's literary constraints and Johanna Drucker's theories on stochastic poetics.
-The experiments demonstrate how literary frameworks and computational tools can create dynamic, engaging forms of digital writing that respond to user interaction.
+Babylon Redux explores the intersection of computational methods and literary constraints, reimagining Jorge Luis Borges' _Library of Babel_ through a series of interactive webtext experiments.
+Drawing from various code-generating tools, such as ChatGPT-4o and Claude-3.5 Sonnet, the project revisits the Oulipo's procedural aesthetics to combine literary and computational constraints in crafting algorithmic compositions and experimental genres of electronic literature.

 ## Links
 - [Homepage](https://zmuhls.github.io/babylon-redux)